Persistence in Financial Connectedness and Systemic Risk: Measuring Transitory and Persistent Connections

-Specifically, \cite{li2015bayesian} develop a Bayesian Lagrange-Multiplier (LM) type test that is asymptotically equivalent to a classical LM test.
-Using similar assumptions, \cite{liu2020posterior} develop a Bayesian Wald type test that is asymptotically equivalent to a classical Wald test and requires only the posterior mean and posterior variance of parameters under the null hypothesis.\footnote{They also show asymptotic equivalence between their Wald-type test the LM type test in \cite{li2015bayesian}.}
+\cite{li2015bayesian} develop a Bayesian Lagrange-Multiplier (LM) type test that is asymptotically equivalent to a classical LM test.
+Using similar assumptions, \cite{liu2020posterior} develop a Bayesian Wald type test that is asymptotically equivalent to a classical Wald test and requires only the posterior mean and posterior variance of parameters under the null hypothesis.\footnote{They also show asymptotic equivalence between their Wald-type test the LM type test in \cite{li2015bayesian}.} Noting that the VMA($\infty$) representation of the VAR are nothing more than a transformation of the VAR parameters, we follow the assumptions in \cite{liu2020posterior} and therefore establish a Bayesian Wald type test for differences between network connectedness across frequency bands.
+We emphasize our network connectedness measures are manipulations of the VAR parameters themselves and possess a posterior distribution.\footnote{\cite{lutkepohl1990asymptotic} provide the asymptotic distribution for impulse response functions from conventional VAR models one estimates using OLS. \cite{petrova2019quasi} }

-Our framework of testing for differences across frequency specific network measures also utilizes the work of \cite{breitung2006testing}.
-They develop a frequency domain Wald test to check for short- and long-run causality.
-In particular, they show that one can compute a Wald test on a spectral decomposition of the VMA($\infty$) representation using a simple set of linear restrictions.
-Although the Fourier transforms are nonlinear functions of the VAR parameters, \cite{breitung2006testing} show that one can implement a Wald test based on linear restrictions that possesses the conventional $\chi^2$ distribution.

-We combine the assumptions in \cite{li2015bayesian} and \cite{liu2020posterior} with the results in \cite{breitung2006testing}, and propose a Wald type test for heterogeneities between time $u$ network measures across different frequency bands.
-This is because our dynamic network measures are manipulations of impulse transfer functions that directly stem from the VMA($\infty$) representation.